ajdumanhug/global-employers-ph/README.md

 This project was inspired by [a blog post](https://moto.h4ck3r.sh/why-global-companies-should-pay-global-salaries/) that explores why global companies should pay global salaries—not local rates—when hiring remote workers.
 It highlights the imbalance in compensation practices and advocates for a fairer, talent-first approach to remote hiring.

-Not all global companies that hire Filipinos offer fair compensation.
+Cybersecurity professionals in the Philippines often deliver the same high-quality results as their global peers but are frequently underpaid simply because of where they live.
 This project aims to:

-- Highlight employers who **fairly compensate** Filipino professionals
+- Highlight employers who **fairly compensate** Filipino cybersecurity talent
-- Promote remote opportunities for skilled Filipino talent
+- Promote remote opportunities for skilled Cybersecurity professionals
-- Serve as a reference for job seekers, recruiters, and advocates
+- Serve as a reference for job seekers, recruiters, and community advocates in the cybersecurity field

 ---